George0828Zhang/Fun-House/README.md

 Some Yimmenu scripts I made (for research & fun purposes).

 ## Mods
+### ObjectSpoofer
+Replaces certain models with certain new ones, configurable.

 ### Freight
 - Vehicle tab.
 - Spawn a freight to drive on the street.